thejsway/thejsway/manuscript/chapter16.md

 * You can make a web page interactive by writing JavaScript code tied to **events** within the browser.

 * Numerous types of events can be handled.
-Each event type is associated with an `Event` object that contains information about the event itself and its properties.
+Each event type is associated with an `Event` object that contains properties giving information about the event.

 * `keypress`, `keydown` and `keyup` events let you react to keyboard-related events.